Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 - Right to Access Personal Information in a Portable Format.
 You can request to review the Personal Information that we retain about you and receive a copy of it in a commonly used electronic format.

 - Right to Correct Your Personal Information.
-You can ask the College to make corrections to any information that we maintain about you when you believe it to be incorrect.
+You can ask the University to make corrections to any information that we maintain about you when you believe it to be incorrect.

 - Right to Restrict Our Processing Your Personal Information.
 You can request that we restrict the processing of your Personal Information, including sending you communications that may be considered direct-marketing materials.